oka4dc/oka4dc/README.md

 - 👋 Hi, I’m Dennis Okafor
-- 👀 I’m interested in python programming
+- 👀 I’m interested in python programming with interest in django, Flask and FAST API
-- 🌱 I’m currently learning Django, flask , HTML and CSS
+- 🌱 I’m currently learning different CI/CD pipeline tools like jenkins, github action and final hosting on AWS
-- 💞️ I’m looking to collaborate on .....
+- 💞️ I’m looking to collaborate on python related projects on the backend
-- 📫 How to reach me ...
+- 📫 How to reach me okaforchikelue93@gmail.com [+2348108663073

 <!---
 oka4dc/oka4dc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.